Latency Adjustable Transformer Encoder for Language Understanding: Proposed Method

 In these equations, ${L}$ is the number of BERT encoder layers, and ${T}$ is the number of encoder input word-vectors.
 Since almost all inference latency occurs in the encoder, the overall model computation effort is almost equal to that of the encoder stage.
-Equation \eqref{eq5} presents the proposed method inference time speedup to BERT\textsubscript{base}.
+Equation \eqref{eq5} presents the proposed method inference time speedup to BERT-base.

 The above equation assumes that the number of remaining word-vectors in each encoder layer is more than a single word-vector.
 In other words, \eqref{eq1} returns the second argument, which is valid for most cases.
-For example, if $L$ is 12 and $\alpha_{EP}^{l}$ is constant and equal to 0.8 for all layers, the method inference speed is around 3.09 times faster than BERT\textsubscript{base}.
+For example, if $L$ is 12 and $\alpha_{EP}^{l}$ is constant and equal to 0.8 for all layers, the final inference speed is around 2.99 times faster than BERT-base.

 The proposed Sort and Elimination layers are included in the fine-tuning phase.
 Given that the eliminated word-vectors constitute a relatively small portion within each layer during the fine-tuning process, we can assume that the gradients effectively propagate through the remaining word vectors.
 Additionally, the residual paths stay functional, contributing to the updates in the initial layers of the network.
 This design ensures a robust flow of information throughout the fine-tuning process.